idsc-frazzoli/tensor/README.md

 Features:
 * multi-dimensional arrays: scalars, vectors, matrices, n-linear forms, Lie algebra ad-tensor, ...
+* scalars are real or complex numbers
-* scalars are numeric values, as well as exact fractions
+* values are encoded as exact fractions, or in double precision
 * other projects can customize the scalars for instance to attach physical units such as `javax.measure.Unit`

 The naming of functions is inspired by `Mathematica`.